 Midge and Mosquito bites controlled

-Midge and mosquitos.
+Midge and mosquitoes.
 The thought of these almighty pests send shudders through worldwide travellers and those frequenting Australia’s eastern coastline.

-I can however, offer advice on how to quickly eliminate the itch!
+I can however, also offer advice on how to quickly eliminate the itch!

 Googling for cures comes up with many “tried and true” household remedies.
 I recently searched with one hand while continually rubbing viciously around my ankle with the other hand.
-And yes, after reading each suggestion I frantically hunted through the caravan first-aid and assorted kitchen/laundry bottles for any mentioned lotions and potions on what else to try.
+And yes, after reading each suggestion I frantically hunted through the caravan first-aid and assorted kitchen/laundry bottles for any mentioned lotions and potions that I could try.

 Mentioned in several suggestions was “shower with water as hot as you can take it”.
 Another similar was turn your hairdryer on hot and again hold it over your bitten skin “as hot as you can take it”.

 While these both helped significantly the itching returned.